Softcatala/wikimedia-common-audio/README.md

 We found this dataset to be useful in some of these audios tasks:
 * Language detection
-* Evaluation of SST systems
+* Evaluation of STT systems

 For information on how this list has been build: see [DEVELOPMENT](DEVELOPMENT.md)